neonmik/Wave-Machine-Firmware/README.md

 # Beep-Machine-Firmware

-Current nightly firmware for Beep Machine Hardware.
+Current nightly firmware for Wave Machine Hardware.

 - Alpha Release bugfixes:

     - Bug: Filter still releases if you're holding a chord, say of thre notes, and then play a few notes above... assuming down to the simple algorithm not performing correctly when full.
     - Bug: Notes and releases actint strangly accross preset changes - some notes can get stuck.
+    - Bug: MIDI timecode sync not working properly - investigate.

 - Updates and Bugfixes:

     - Feature: Figure sustain pedal algorithm out.
 Needs to be before Arp or Priority allocation but also be able to keep up with voice allocation? probably needs to control two seperate algorithms in seperate sections, like I've started.

     - Improve Controls funtionality:
+        - Change the layout of controls:
+            - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now), shift for all should be ENV control, and Active should control on off of all associated functions.
+        - Holding Preset should save
+        - Shift should be holding Page?
+        -
         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)

     - Improve Oscillator script - current bugs include: